giantswarm/awscnfm/docs/environment_variables.md

 AWSCNFM_TENANTCLUSTER
 ```

-The release version can always be provided via an environment variable.
+The release version for creating Tenant Clusters can always be provided via an
+environment variable.

 ```
-AWSCNFM_RELEASEVERSION
+AWSCNFM_CREATE_RELEASEVERSION
 ```

 The kube config for the control plane can always be provided via an environment